 - 1 bunch (a little over 1 cup) Thai Sweet Basil leaves – picked off stems, then washed and pat-dried

-- 2–3 Thai Dried Red Chilies (optional), to taste – cut into halves and thirds depending on size (feel free to omit this if you’re not big on heat)
+- 2–3 Thai Dried Red Chilies (optional), to taste – cut each into half to release more heat (omit if you’re not big on heat)

 - ¼ cup + 2-3 TBLS Water (as needed)

-- Chicken Marinade: Mix together corn starch, 3 TSP low sodium light soy sauce, Shao Xing rice wine, and a dash of sesame oil in a large bowl.
-Add the diced chicken and mix to coat well with the marinade, then set aside.
+- Marinate the chicken: Mix together the corn starch, 3 TSP low sodium light soy sauce, Shao Xing rice wine, and 1/4 TSP sesame oil in a large bowl.
+Dice the chicken into bite-sized pieces and add to the bowl.
+Mix well to coat, then set aside.

 - Make the sauce: In a measuring cup (or small bowl), whisk together the remainder 4 TSP low sodium light soy sauce, sweet dark soy sauce, brown sugar, Sriracha sauce, oyster sauce, fish sauce, and gochujang.
 Mix thoroughly to combine and set aside.

-- Fresh Chili Paste (skip this step if finely mincing the chilies instead): Add about ½ a TSP of peanut oil to a mini blender jug and swirl it around to coat the sides and bottom.
+- Make the fresh chili paste: Add about ½ a TSP of peanut oil to a mini blender jug and swirl it around to coat the sides and bottom.
 Add the red and green chili pieces and cover with the lid.
 Pulse until the chilies have formed into a coarse chili paste.
 Transfer to a bowl and set aside.
-(Note: Alternatively, smash the chili pieces in a mortar and pestle to form a coarse chili paste or finely mince them instead.
-Transfer to a bowl and set aside.)
+(Note: Alternatively, smash the chili pieces in a mortar and pestle to form a coarse chili paste, or finely mince instead.)

-- Deep Fried Eggs: Heat 4 TBLS of peanut oil in a wok over high heat.
+- Make the Thai-style fried eggs: Heat 4 TBLS of peanut oil in a wok over high heat.
 Once hot and starting to smoke a little, turn down the heat to medium and crack an egg into the wok.
-Move quickly now and use a spatula to “spoon oil” on top of the egg repeatedly to help it cook.
-Once the white part is cooked but the yolk is still runny on the inside, turn off the heat and carefully transfer the egg to a paper towel lined plate to drain off any excess oil.
+Move quickly now and use a spatula to spoon the oil on top of the egg repeatedly.
+Once the white part is cooked but the yolk is still runny on the inside, turn off the heat and carefully transfer the egg to a paper towel lined plate to drain.
 Repeat for the remainder eggs.
 (Note: If you have health concerns about eating a semi raw egg, feel free to continue frying the egg until the yolk has fully set and the egg is cooked to your desired doneness.)

-- Prep For the Marinated Chicken: Turn on stove again and set to medium-high heat.
+- Cook the marinated chicken: Turn on stove again and set to medium-high heat.
 Add a splash of sesame oil to the peanut oil already in the wok.
 Lift and rotate the wok in a circular motion so that the oil spreads around the perimeter, then place it back on the stove to let the oil heat up.
 Once hot, add the chicken and spread evenly in the wok.
-Let the chicken cook and brown for about 1 minute before starting to toss and flip the pieces.
-Once they are about three fourths of the way cooked, transfer the chicken pieces to a fine mesh strainer and hold above the wok to let the oil drain.
-(You can gently shake the strainer to speed up the draining process, but be careful not to shake too violently as it can cause some of the cornstarch to come off and make the chicken a bit mushy.)
-Transfer the chicken into another clean large bowl and set aside.
-Discard the oil and wipe out the wok with a paper towel.
-Set back the wok on the stove.
+Let the chicken cook and brown for about 1 minute, then start tossing and flipping the pieces.
+Stir-fry for another minute, until almost cooked through, then transfer to a fine mesh strainer and hold above the wok to let the oil drain.
+(You can gently shake the strainer to speed up the draining process, but be careful not to shake too vigorously as it can cause some of the cornstarch to come off and make the chicken mushy.)
+Transfer the chicken into a clean bowl and set aside.
+Discard the oil and wipe out the wok with a paper towel, then set it back on the stovetop.

 For the Spicy Thai Basil Chicken:

-- Add the chicken and fresh chili paste: Add the almost fully cooked diced chicken pieces and spoon the fresh red chili paste on top.
-Stir-fry and toss to coat the chicken with the paste.
+- Add the chicken and fresh chili paste: Add the almost fully cooked chicken pieces back into the wok and spoon the fresh red chili paste on top.
+Stir-fry to coat the chicken with the paste.

-- Pour the contents of the “sauce bowl” over the chicken, and stir-fry to combine everything in the wok with the sauce.
+- Pour in the sauce: Pour the sauce on top of the chicken and stir-fry to combine everything until everything is coated in the sauce.

-- Pour in ¼ cup water and stir to combine.
-Allow to simmer for 30 seconds to a minute.
+- Add water: Stir in ¼ cup water, and allow to simmer for 30 seconds to a minute.
 The sauce should start to thicken.

-- Add the Thai sweet basil leaves and stir until wilted and the sauce has thickened again – about 1 minute.
-Then turn off the heat and transfer to a dish.
+- Stir through basil: Add the Thai sweet basil leaves and stir until wilted and the sauce has thickened again – about 30 seconds.
+Then switch off the heat.

-- To Serve: Transfer to a serving dish and serve with steamed white rice, brown rice, or quinoa, and top each plate with a Thai Fried Egg and enjoy!
+- To Serve: Transfer to a serving dish and serve with steamed white rice, brown rice, or quinoa.
+Top each plate with a Thai-style fried egg, then enjoy!

 - To make this gluten-free: Use a gluten-free soy sauce and a gluten-free oyster sauce, and dry sherry instead of Shao Xing rice wine.
 You should also use a gluten-free sweet dark soy sauce such as Chang’s Sweet Soy Kecap Manis Sauce, and a gluten-free gochujang like Wholly Gochujang.
 Be sure to double check that the brand of fish sauce you are using is also gluten-free.
 (Some fish sauces do contain hidden gluten in the form of wheat.)
 I recommend Thai Kitchen Gluten Free Fish Sauce – it’s not overly salty like some other Thai and Vietnamese brands’ fish sauces are, and it works well in this recipe!